 Fairy Terns hunt in shallow waters by plunge-diving beneath the surface for small fish.
 They are aggressive and noisy birds that will fly at and defecate on intruders.
 Terns nest on open sand beaches, free of vegetation and from human disturbance.

 Lewin’s Rail (Rallus pectoralis)

 One of the most difficult bird species to find, Lewin’s Rail inhabits densely-vegetated wetland areas along the coast.
 They are very shy birds and need dense vegetation to retreat to, establishing a network of ‘runways’ through which they can move.

 They use their long, slender bill to probe in damp mud for food, such as insects, molluscs and invertebrates.

 The Western Treatment Plant has the largest permanent breeding colony of the Pied Cormorant in Victoria.
 Between 700 and 1,000 pairs of cormorant use inundated trees for nesting and roosting.
 Initially at Lake Borrie the colony moved to trees in 25W Lagoon where they are more protected from cold sea winds.

 Cormorants generally breed in spring or summer, yet at Western Treatment Plant they raise their young during winter.
 The birds feed on fish in Port Phillip Bay, returning to their nests to feed the young.

 Birdwatching at the Western Treatment Plant

 Fancy seeing some of these species in person?
-You’ll need a Western Treatment Plant birdwatching permit, and must abide by current Victorian government coronavirus (COVID-19) restrictions and our COVID-safe requirements upon entering the site.
+You’ll need to apply for birdwatching access at the Western Treatment Plant, and must abide by current Victorian government coronavirus (COVID-19) restrictions and our COVID-safe requirements upon entering the site.